unionai/unionai-docs/source/core-concepts/tasks/task-software-environment/imagespec.md

 ## Install and configure `unionai` and Docker

-To install Docker, see [Setting up container image handling](../../../getting-started/setting-up-container-image-handling).
+To install Docker, see [Setting up container image handling](../../../first-workflow/setting-up-container-image-handling).
-To configure `unionai` to connect to your Union instance, see [Getting started](../../../getting-started/index.md#set-up-configuration-for-the-unionai-cli).
+To configure `unionai` to connect to your Union instance, see [Quick start](../../../quick-start).

 ## Set up an image registry